There’s a magic relationship ratio to stay together, and it was a huge surprise for me.

 Examples of Negative Interactions

-It’s impossible to keep a positive perspective if negativity permeates our relationships.
+It’s impossible to keep a positive balance if negativity permeates our relationships.

 The signs of negativity besieging our relationships are The Four Horsemen of The Apocalypse: